mco-gh/mco.dev/content/post/random/pronouns.md

 The de facto assumption is that people who identify as male prefer he/him, those who identify as female prefer she/her, and others (e.g. non-binary folks) prefer they/them, however, any perceived or assumed gender identity should always be overridden by a stated preference.

 Fair enough, but this implies that I need to maintain a mental map of everyone I know, whether they've ever shared a pronoun preference, and, if so, which one.
-I'm not good at this sort of thing so I've come up with a solution: **from now on, I'm using they/them/their for everyone.**
+I'm not good at this sort of thing so I've come up with a solution: **from now on, I'm using they/them/their for everyone**, except when someone indicates a clear preference for gender specificity.

 To make this more explicit: